bepetersn/static-mail/README.md

+# Templated-Mail

-# Why This Project
+### Why This Project

 This project provides a simple interface for sending an email while keeping the email's definition --its text, subject, and html--out of the application logic as much as possible.
-The following code is taken from `examples/bad`, and represents what this package is intended to prevent.
-This kind of code is commonplace, in the author's experience:
+The following code is taken from `examples/bad`, and represents what this package is intended to prevent:

 ```python